MACROBIOTICS, AND MODIFICATIONS FOR NUTRITIONAL BALANCING SCIENCE

 Some people must also avoid all gluten-containing grains for a while such as oats, barley and rye.
 As the intestines heal with a nutritional balancing program, often gluten is tolerated again.

-7. Whole rice is a good food, but blue corn chips are better.
-While whole grain rice and even white basmati rice are decent foods, they are low in certain minerals that people need such as selenium.
+4. Whole rice is a good food, but blue corn is better.
+While whole grain rice and even white basmati rice are decent foods, they are low in certain minerals that people need such as special forms of selenium.
 I therefore prefer blue corn, in particular, as a “staple grain food”.
 This is a complex subject.
 For more, please read Blue Corn on this site.

-8. Legumes and other protein quality issues.
-Macrobiotics recommends the heavy use of legumes or dried beans in the diet.
-I do not find this to be the case, today.
-The quality of the protein is not good enough in the legumes, even combined with grains.
+5. Legumes.
+Macrobiotics recommends a lot of legumes or dried beans in the diet.
+However, this is a low etheric energy food.
+Also, the quality of the protein is not good enough in the legumes, even combined with grains.
 Instead, I recommend more meats such as lamb and chicken, sardines, eggs and some dried beans, especially lentils, once or twice a week and not every day.

 6. Most sea vegetables today are quite high in mercury and perhaps other toxic metals.
 An important part of the Japanese diet are the very mineral-rich sea vegetables such as wakame, hijiki, nori and others.
 However, today all products from the sea contain some mercury and other toxic metals.
 Therefore, I limit the use of sea vegetables, sadly, and prefer kelp or kombu which appears to be higher in alginates and other chemicals that help bind up and remove the toxic metals that are contained in all sea vegetables.

 9. Fish and sea food are all contaminated today.
 Fish is an important food in macrobiotics, and in all Oriental cuisine.
 It is a very nutritious food.
 However, today’s fish is more and more contaminated with mercury, in particular, usually from the use of coal-burning power plants without scrubbers to catch the toxic metals the plants emit.